Skip to content

 In this unit, having formulated your research question(s), you will gather more detailed information regarding your topic, decide on the aims and objectives of your project, and begin to think about the data that needs to be collected in order to answer your question(s).
 You will continue reading to ensure that you are on the right track, as well as to determine how your proposed research fits in with research already carried out in your area of interest.

 You will draft a literature review for your proposal.
-Your literature review should begin with a sub-section regarding the theoretical framework(s) that you are approaching your research from, provide some explanation as to what that framework is, why it is an appropriate choice, and how you will apply it to your research.
+Your literature review should begin with a sub-section regarding the theoretical framework(s) that you are approaching your research from, provide some explanation as to what that framework is and why it is an appropriate choice.

-A theoretical framework can be thought of as the background assumptions and/or approach to your research that you know to be true based on research already undertaken.
-Your research is not about trying to approve or disprove the theoretical framework, rather you approach your research from the understanding of what is known.
+A theoretical framework can be thought of as a backbone for your research.
+It is the assumptions and/or approach to your research that you know to be true based on research already undertaken.
+Your research is not about trying to prove or disprove the theoretical framework, rather you approach your research from the understanding of what is known and your research then steps forward.
 Some of the theoretical frameworks you might consider include: social constructivism; engagement theory; technology acceptance model; community of inquiry; theory of self-efficacy; systems theory; and activity theory.
 In addition to the required readings for this unit, there is a list that includes readings for many of the most common theoretical frameworks that are used related to education, learning and technology.
 As you explore theoretical frameworks in this unit the readings are suggested to help you understand the theoretical framework and to provide guidance.
-In addition, there is a list under the readings for this unit of theoretical frameworks we see often in the program along with readings for year.
 You are not required to choose one of the listed theoretical frameworks, but you may find one that is appropriate for your research.

-Your literature review should then provide the reader with an overview of the state of knowledge in your particular area of investigation and of major questions in that area.
+Your literature review should then provide the reader with an overview of the state of knowledge in your particular area of investigation and of major questions in that area and will be the bulk of the assignment.
 Reports on studies directly related to the proposed research will need to be discussed in more detail.
 You need to critically evaluate these studies, rather than just present factual information about them.
 The review of relevant background literature, therefore, needs to describe the previous research, and the results of that research, in such a way as to indicate where your proposal is situated.
 A literature review is a synthesis of what has been done in this area and what conclusions we can draw.
 The literature review for the project proposal is meant to give us a bigger picture view of your topic, what some of the key findings have been and by whom, what they tell us about this topic generally, and where the gaps are.
 You’ll be looking to synthesize the information.
+A literature review as part of a research proposal is not meant to answer your research questions – it is meant to give an overview of the research around the bigger topic of your research.

 Learning Activities and Assignments